-Hi, I’m Lisa Kagan, and I’d like to be your storytelling sherpa.
+Hi, I’m Lisa Kagan, and I’d like to be your storytelling coach.

-I’ve helped organizations like yours tell better stories to inspire donors to give, recruits to volunteer, and advocates to speak up.
+I’ve helped leaders like you tell better stories to inspire teams to rally, donors to give, and advocates to speak up.

 I can help you: